gnay-uy/py-wiper/README.md

 this pile of spaghetti can and will make your pc unbootable

-please don't run this on your host pc
+please don't run this on your host pc or use this as a secure erasure tool, instead you can take a hammer to your drive and microwave it if you really want to

 **i am not responsible** for any damage caused btw, **educational purposes** only!